Join a Division Committee!

 Example volunteer tasks:

-• Administering and promoting funding opportunities.
+• Administer and promote award opportunities.

-• Managing and reviewing funding award applications.
+• Managing and reviewing award applications and nominations.

 Untold Stories Committee

-Manage and promote a unique digital archive
+Manage and promote a unique digital archive of exemplary women

 Busiest period: Consistent, with some peaks around events and promotions.